 If I am not sure if we are a good fit can I talk to you?

 Absolutely, send me an e-mail or leave me a message and I will schedule a free 20-minute consultation to go over your concerns and make sure that we are a good fit.
 Fit is as important to me as it is to you.

 What is therapy like?

 Therapy like any relationship is a match.
-After your free consultation where we can answer some basic compatibility questions, we meet with you to gather details about your history, concerns, and symptoms.
-This is so that we can formulate a treatment plan together and set your personal goals.
+After your free consultation where we can answer some basic compatibility questions, I meet with you to gather details about your history, concerns, and symptoms.
+This is so that I can formulate a treatment plan together and set your personal goals.
 This process generally takes two or three sessions.
 After this we start working on your goals in a more informal basis.
 Sessions can be direct and on task addressing your goals, or they can be about the particular crisis or concerns that you have that day.
 Your time with your therapist is confidential (i.e. private), with only a few legal exceptions, and we hold your confidences.
 This allows you to have a space where you can be free to express your true feelings, concerns, and traumatic memories confident that they will remain private and be heard in a nonjudgmental and accepting manner.

 A good faith estimate of potential cost for services will be provided for clients using self pay (i.e not using their insurance) to pay for their services at the beginning of our work together and again later upon request.